apolygraph/website/_pages/eyedetect-infidelity-concerns.md

 ---
 Concerned about your partner's faithfulness?

-We offer a more time and cost effective alternative to formal polygraph testing.
+EyeDetect offers a more time and cost effective alternative to formal polygraph testing.